-Women’s experiences of vaginal birth after a caesarean (C-section) birth
+Women’s experiences of their next caesarean (C-section) birth

 After one caesarean section, about three out of four women with a straightforward pregnancy who go into labour naturally give birth vaginally*.
 Going through labour after a previous caesarean is regarded as slightly more risky because the contractions will put a certain amount of strain on the caesarean scar.
 For this reason, women who attempt VBAC are usually asked to come into hospital early on during their labour so that they can be monitored closely.
 The drugs that may be used to induce women who have had a previous caesarean are different from those that are typically used in a first pregnancy, and for some women, doctors might advise against induction altogether.
 They may also set a limit on the amount of time that a woman spends labouring to make sure that the strain on the caesarean scar does not get too much.